ceramicnetwork/rust-ceramic/sdk/docs/@ceramic-sdk/model-client/classes/ModelClient.md

 Represents a client for interacting with Ceramic models.

-The `ModelClient` class extends the `StreamClient` class to provide additional methods specific to working with Ceramic models, including fetching and posting model definitions, retrieving initialization events, and decoding stream data.
+The `ModelClient` class extends the `StreamClient` class to provide additional methods specific to working with Ceramic models, including fetching and creating model definitions, retrieving initialization events, and decoding stream data.

 ## Extends